xai/jdime-utils/README.md

 # jdime-utils
-A collection of utilities around JDime
+A collection of utilities and small scripts around JDime

 # Install
 Assuming that `$HOME/bin` is in your `$PATH`: